 In 2013, to commemorate ABS music director Jeffrey Thomas’s 25-year tenure of inspired leadership, the American Bach Soloists created the Jeffrey Thomas Award to honor, recognize, and encourage exceptionally gifted emerging professionals in the field of Early Music.

-One of their most popular offerings is an historically significant version of Handel’s Messiah, recorded live during performances in 2004 at the Robert and Margrit Mondavi Center for the Performing Arts at UC Davis, originally released in November 2005 on the Delos International label and remastered in full high definition sound 2018.
+One of their most popular offerings is a historically significant version of Handel’s Messiah, recorded live during performances in 2004 at the Robert and Margrit Mondavi Center for the Performing Arts at UC Davis, remastered and re-released in December 2018.

 The American Bach Soloists have been recipients of major grants from The Ann and Gordon Getty Foundation, The AT&T Foundation Matching Gifts Program, The AXA Foundation Matching Gifts Program, Bank of America, The Bernard Osher Foundation, The Charles Hosmer Morse Foundation, Citi Bank, The Clarence E. Heller Charitable Foundation, Clorox Foundation, County of Marin, E. Nakamichi Foundation, The Florence Gould Foundation, Google, Grants for the Arts, Mechanics Bank, The National Endowment for the Arts, The Sack Family Fund, The San Francisco Foundation, Wells Fargo Foundation, and The Wallis Foundation.
 An administrative staff and Board of Directors support ABS’s activities as a not-for-profit 501(c)(3) organization.